 To create lasting social change, many innovators take great care to develop strategies driven by data, partnerships, and proximate voices.
 Throughout history, social change leaders have shown us that love is also a crucial element for transformation.

 Four changemakers and innovators who center love in their leadership recently came together at the 2024 Skoll World Forum to share their insights.
-Moderator Tulaine Montgomery, a student of bell hooks’ writing on love and CEO of New Profit, kicked off the session with a powerful question: How do we make love the engine and not an afterthought?
+Panel moderator Tulaine Montgomery, a student of bell hooks’ writing on love and CEO of New Profit, kicked off the session with a powerful question: How do we make love the engine behind our efforts, and not an afterthought?

-Montgomery was joined by Brianna Fruean of Pacific Climate Warriors, Christine Schuler Deschryver of V-DAY and City of Joy, and Fernando Travesí from the International Center for Transitional Justice (ICTJ).
-Watch this inspiring session and read the transcript below to learn more about compassionate strategies for enduring social change.
+Montgomery was joined by Brianna Fruean of Pacific Climate Warriors, Fernando Travesí from the International Center for Transitional Justice (ICTJ), and Christine Schuler Deschryver of V-DAY and City of Joy.
+Watch this inspiring session and read the transcript below to learn more about compassionate strategies to create enduring social change.

 Transcript from “Leading with Love in Social Impact,” filmed on April 10, 2024 at the Skoll World Forum: